Murder Mile UK True-Crime Podcast #35 - The Several Assassinations of the Exiled Iraqi (Abd ar-Razzaq Said al-Naif)

-Late December 1971: Qassim organised a meeting between Abd and Saddig El Bassam, a (supposedly) high-profile Iraqi merchant and staunch opponent of the Ba’ath Party, and yet, as urgent as their meeting was, very little was said, the details were vague, and the next day, the merchant had vanished.
+Late December 1971: Abd would later state that Qassim had organised a meeting between Abd and Saddig El Bassam, a (supposedly) high-profile Iraqi merchant and staunch opponent of the Ba’ath Party, and yet, as urgent as their meeting was, very little was said, the details were vague, and the next day, the merchant had vanished.

-January 1972: Having bumped into Qassim on George Street (a residential road one street south of Bryanston Square), with his stutter being unusually pronounced, Qassim told Abd of the rumour that he was protected by Persian bodyguards and carried a gun.
-In a momentary lapse in judgement, being desperate to depart this loathsome little man, Abd denied both and opened his jacket to prove it.
+January 1972: Having bumped into Qassim on George Street (a residential road one street south of Bryanston Square), Qassim told Abd of the rumour that he was protected by Persian bodyguards and carried a gun.
+In a momentary lapse in judgement, being desperate to leave, Abd denied both and opened his jacket to prove it.

-February 1972: Qassim organised yet another urgent meeting, only this time with Aga Jaffar; an Iraqi businessman who Abd had already met, and yet, as pointless as this meeting was, Qassim’s mind wasn’t on business, or politics, or even Iraq.
-Ins tead he steered the conversation towards more trivial matters about Abd’s life; where he shopped, what he ate, who he drank with and how he travelled.
-And when asked why he wanted to know, Qassim simply stuttered “nothing, nothing, nothing”.
+February 1972: Abd would later state that Qassim had organised yet another urgent meeting, only this time with Aga Jaffar; an Iraqi businessman who Abd had already met, and yet, as pointless as this meeting was, Qassim’s mind wasn’t on business, or politics, or even Iraq.
+Instead he steered the conversation towards more trivial matters about Abd’s life.

 As a solid judge of character, Lamya (Abd’s wife) instantly took a dislike to Qassim, and being desperate never to share the same space as such a devious and weasily little man, she asked Abd never to invite him to their home, or if he did, she would need to be elsewhere.

 That afternoon, as if the city’s decrepit old sewers had been blocked by a steamy stinking cesspool of human waste, a bad smell returned to 35 Bryanston Square.
-And dressed in a crumpled grey raincoat, a tatty brown suit and a battered grey trilby, the stuttering rambling shambles of Qassim slinked up the stone stairs, hung by the mansion block’s black front door and buzzed the intercom of flat 21.
+And dressed in a crumpled grey raincoat, a tatty brown suit and a battered grey trilby, Qassim slinked up the stone stairs, hung by the mansion block’s black front door and buzzed the intercom of flat 21.